Billiard-prog/Billiard-prog/README.md

 - 💞️ I’m looking to collaborate on some cool projects
 - 📫 How to reach me "Bykov.stp@gmail.com"
 - 😄 Pronouns: Russian and English
-- ⚡ Fun fact: 13 y.o. champion of russia championship
+- ⚡ Fun fact: 13 y.o.
+Champion of Russia Championship

 <!---
 Billiard-prog/Billiard-prog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.